arthg/Arthware.X937Parser/README.md

 # Arthware.X937Parser

-At the office we had a requirement to parse check returns from an X9.37 file.
+At the office we had a requirement for a microservice to parse check returns from an X9.37 file and emit metadata about each return.
 There is a commercial library/SDK for reading and writing X9.37 files.
 I recommended against using the library for our requirement:
 * For the purpose of interogating the X9.37 file for returns and returning an array of the discovered returns, we required only a very small subset of the libraries capabilities.